How to Select the Best Background Check Searches

 Forgoing employee background checks is dangerous.
 Employee misconduct, unqualified applicants, theft, workplace violence, and lost dollars due to high turnover are just a handful of the awful consequences of not properly vetting new hires.
 Thankfully, you are here researching what goes into a background check and what separates an online background check from a professional grade background check.
 To aid in the process of helping employers identify the best practices in creating a hiring process that includes an employee background check, we start with a question.

-This is probably the easiest and most obvious question an employer can ask themselves.
+This is the easiest and most obvious question an employer can ask themselves.
 If you are reading this, you are likely considering screening your applicants at a certain stage in the hiring process.
 Every company goes through this at some point, no matter how large or small.
-Your new found need to screen potential employees can be attributed to a number of reasons; not the least of which includes protecting your firm from a bad and costly hiring decision, the duty to protect current employees, the need to protect company data and resources, and the need to ensure the integrity of your candidates.
+This is attributed to a number of things, not the least of which includes protecting your firm from a bad and costly hiring decision, the duty to protect current employees, the need to protect company data and resources, and the need to ensure the integrity of your candidates.
 It is understandable in today’s day and age that anyone with employees would want to know about past behaviors that can lead to future problems.
-Thankfully, background screening has become commonplace for most employers.
-Unfortunately, bad hires count on employers who do not screen their hires and hire strictly on how they feel about an applicant, creating potential problems down the road.
-The same can be said about companies that select the wrong searches or go with the cheapest option when it comes to conducting employee background checks.
+Thankfully background screening has become commonplace for most employers.
+Unfortunately, bad hires count on a number of employers who do not screen their hires and hire strictly on how they feel about an applicant, creating potential problems down the road.

 I’ll bet if you are calling around to background check companies, you have never been asked this question in these terms.

 For some industries, this question is easily answered by regulation specific to who can perform certain professional roles.
-Your industry may have these types of guidelines in place, and if so, our qualified professionals will be able to match you with the exact searches you need (in this case, skip to number 4!).
+Your industry may have these types of guidelines in place, and if so, a qualified background screening company should be able to match you with the exact searches you need (in this case, skip to number 4!).
 Most industries don’t have specific background check guidelines and therefore it is up to the employer (you) to identify what you want to know about an applicant before hiring them.
 There are many options for employers to choose from; and so, to name a few of the most commonly requested searches, we have pasted this handy list below:

 Once you have a pretty good idea of what you do and don’t want to know about your applicants, it is a smart idea to document that list for a couple of reasons.
 First off, you will want to have it handy when you do select a background screening company, so you can best articulate which searches you want to be included and which you don’t.
-This brings up the topic of “background check packages” that many companies offer.
+This brings up the topic of packages.

 Clear and simple; if a background check company insists on a package of searches that they have pre-made; don’t buy.